SUSC Premier Invitational Rules and Guidelines

 E. Penalty kicks (If it gets to this stage, the time and location of the penalty shootout will be communicated to both teams by tournament staff.)

-A team will be allowed to play with a minimum of 7 players for an 11v11 match, and 6 players for an 9v9 match.
+A team will be allowed to play with a minimum of 7 players for an 11v11 match, 6 players for an 9v9 match, and 5 players for a 7v7 match.
 If the team is not able to field a team after 10 minutes of the start time of the match, it will be considered a forfeit.
 The game score will be recorded as 1-0 in favor of the team that was present at the game time.

 In the event of inclement weather, the Tournament Committee reserves the right to modify all tournament rules in order to safely and fairly end the tournament successfully.